-¡Connect is the Sybase high-performance JDBC driver. ¡Connect is both:
+jConnect is the Sybase high-performance JDBC driver. jConnect is both:

-- A net-protocol/all-Java driver within a three-tier environment, and - A native-protocol/all-Java driver within a two-tier environment.
+- A native-protocol/all-Java driver, and - A net-protocol/all-Java driver.

-The protocol used by jConnect is TDS 5.0 (Tabular Data StreamTM, version 5), the native protocol for Adaptive Server[®] and Open ServerTM applications. jConnect implements the JDBC standard to provide optimal connectivity to the complete family of Sybase products, allowing access to over 25 enterprise and legacy systems, including:
+The protocol used by jConnect is TDS 5.0 (Tabular Data StreamTM, version 5), the native protocol for Adaptive Server Enterprise and Open ServerTM applications. jConnect implements the JDBC standard to provide optimal connectivity to the complete family of Sybase products, allowing access to over 25 enterprise and legacy systems, including: